 Amalek sees its chance to attack when the Israelites voice their first doubts in God.
 There is no water in the desert, and they momentarily panic.
 Of course, Moses strikes a rock and water gushes forth.
-But Amalek sees that these brow-beaten slaves can easily have their confidence shaken.
+But Amalek sees that these vulnerable people are "tired and exhausted," and can easily have their confidence shaken.

-4. The First Terrorist in History
+4. First Terrorist Act in History

-Amalek attacks, perpetrating the first terrorist act in history - a terrorist act that was committed some 3,300 years ago in the Desert of Rephidim.
+So Amalek attacks, perpetrating the first terrorist act in history - a terrorist act that was committed some 3,300 years ago in the Desert of Rephidim.